tsuchm/mmpostauth/README.md

 communication methods such as a bug tracking system, a chat system, and a wiki system.
 When you must refer a specific message posted to the contact address from a non-mail communication method, the unique URL of the message is necessary.
-The Web-based archive of these messages can provide it.
+The web-based archive of these messages can provide it.

 An open mailing list, however, has a big problem: it is weak against